 Let’s now consider a multiverse theory that posits the existence of an infinite number of universes, each having different constants, laws, and initial conditions.
 This theory also explains our observations by noting that we observe a fine tuned, designed, and ordered universe because these features are preconditions for the existence of intelligent observers.
 However, and here’s the key point, this theory is certainly not indicated by our observation of one fine tuned, designed, and ordered universe.
 Observing one universe doesn’t indicate infinitely many universes, and observing incredible order doesn’t indicate an infinite amount of disorder.

-Let’s now consider an analogy which will show why a theory must be indicated by evidence before being accepted.
-This analogy will also help us determine which of two competing theories has the burden of proof.
+Let’s now consider an analogy that will show why a theory must be indicated by evidence before being accepted.
+This analogy will also help us determine which of the two competing theories has the burden of proof.

 Consider the following example: Police find a dead body and soon realize that he was murdered with a weapon that was left at the crime scene.
 After some investigation, detectives discover fingerprints on the murder weapon, which are found to match those of one Mr. Jones.
 Let’s analyze two different theories regarding the presence of these fingerprints: